 Micronutrients

 Micronutrients such as B12 and magnesium are essential for energy production, and nerve and muscle health.
-Try adding vitamins and minerals to your daily routine for better functioning of your body.
+Try adding more salads to increase the vitamins and mineral intake in your daily routine for better functioning of your body.

 5 Natural Pre-workout Alternatives